peterot/homebridge-hue-power-sensor/README.md

-# Warning

-This is in development as is not yet funtional!

 # Philips Hue Power Sensor for Homebridge

 Homebridge Hue Power Sensor is a Homebridge Plugin for Philips Hue light bulbs.

-This plugin will add HomeKit support for detecting Hue light bulb power on status.
+This plugin adds HomeKit support for detecting Hue light bulb power on status.
+To achive this the plugin creates a new binary state sensor for each bulb and these sensors can then be used to trigger HomeKit automation rules.

 ## Installation
 Installation is easy, just execute the following command on your Homebridge host machine.